Coming back to Bollywood with 'Shaitaan' is very special, says Jyotika - ExBulletin

 Coming back to Bollywood with 'Shaitaan' is very special, says Jyotika

-Actress Jyotika on Thursday said she is delighted to have made a comeback to Hindi cinema after more than two decades with “Shaitaan”.
-The South star made her acting debut with the 1998 Hindi film Doli Saja Ke Rakhna and went on to become one of the most loved actresses in Tamil cinema.
-Some of his notable performances include Chandramukhi, Raatchashi, Kushi, 36 Vayathinile and Kaathal – The Core, among others. ''Shaitaan'', is a supernatural thriller film directed by Vikas Bahl and also starring Ajay Devgn and R Madhavan.
-The film is described as a gripping story that will take viewers on a sinister journey laced with elements of black magic.
+The South star made her acting debut with the 1998 Hindi film, To keep the doli decorationand became one of the most loved actresses in Tamil cinema.

+Some of his notable performances include Chandramukhi, Raatchashi, WHO, 36 VayathinileAnd Kaathal – The coreamong others.

+Satan is a supernatural thriller directed by Vikas Bahl and also starring Ajay Devgn and R Madhavan.
+The film is described as a gripping story that will take viewers on a sinister journey with elements of black magic.

 The actor said she was waiting for a “special” opportunity to do a Hindi language film.